 - Can signs be seen and read from a distance?

 - If signs call out pricing and promotions, are they up to date?

 - Are products presented in an aesthetically pleasing way?

 - Is there room for customers to move around throughout the store?

 - Is the area clean?

 - Are broken pieces or burned-out light bulbs replaced promptly?

 - Is staff well-dressed according to the dress code?

 Once you know how everything should look, write these rules down for your employees to follow.
-You can rely on them to uphold your retail merchandising standards as long as you give them a road map.
+Then, you can rely on them to uphold your retail merchandising standards if you give them a road map.

 If you don’t know where to start with your retail merchandising standards, don’t panic.
 A business coach can help.
 Fill out my complimentary coaching form, and we’ll set up a free call so you can talk to an expert in retail store merchandising.